Txoka/OpenAnswer/README.md

 # TODO List

 ## Backend
 - [ ] **Implement Redis-based rate limiting**
-  Integrate Redis into the FastAPI backend to enforce rate limiting using `AIORedis` for async operations.
-This will help prevent overloading the API with too many requests in a short time.
+  Integrate Redis for controlling the rate at which users can access the API.
+This should be based on an asynchronous Redis client to ensure non-blocking operations.

 - [ ] **Add rate limit API responses**
-  Ensure that appropriate HTTP responses (e.g., `429 Too Many Requests`) are sent when the rate limit is exceeded.
-The response should include details about when the user can try again (e.g., retry after X seconds).
+  Ensure proper responses (e.g., `429 Too Many Requests`) are returned when rate limits are exceeded.
+Include details such as retry times to guide users on when they can attempt another request.

 ## Frontend
 - [ ] **Add frontend messages for rate limiting**
-  Display user-friendly error messages on the frontend when the API rate limit is hit.
-Messages should explain the reason for the block and how long the user should wait before retrying.
+  Display clear and concise error messages on the frontend when users hit the rate limit.
+Messages should include retry timing information for a better user experience.

----

-### Notes:
-- The rate limiting feature will improve performance and protect the backend from abuse.
-- The Redis setup should be properly documented for local and production environments.